Razieleron/ReactInventoryTracker/README.md

 ## Technologies Used

-* C#
+* JavaScript
 * HTML
 * CSS
 * Visual Studio
-* .Net Framework
+* React
-* Razor Markup
+* JSX
-* SQL
+* Node.js

 ## Setup Instructions

 1. Clone this repository.
-2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "PierresTreats.Solution/PierresTreats".
+2. Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "/react-inventory-tracker/".
-3. Create a file in /PierresTreats called appsettings.json.
-In this file, place the following text:

-{
-  "ConnectionStrings": {
-    "DefaultConnection": "Server=localhost;Port=3306;database=[your database name];uid=[your user ID];pwd=[Your password];"
-  }
-}

-4. In the command line, run the command "dotnet build" to compile the code.
-After you have compiled the code and injected all of your dependencies, you can publish the application to the internet by typing dotnet watch run.
-This will open a web browser to LocalHost:5000 or Localhost:5001.
-From here you can interact with the application.
-Since this is a web application, you will interact with it in your web browser.
+3. In your terminal or GitBash, type npm install to install whatever dependencies you may need to install.
+4. Then type npm run start - this will start the program.
+If it doesn't open on its own, you can open a web browser and navigate to http://localhost:3000/ and the site will be rendered there.

 ## Known Bugs